cd12di2/PracticalMachineLearning/PracticalMachineLearningCourseProject.md

 D - Lowering only halfway
 E - Throwing hips to front

-In an attempt to explore over/under fitting, the random forest algorithm is used to fit two models:  One model uses a relatively full set of input data from the Human Activity Recognition dataset, whereas a second model uses the minimum optimum inputs needed to produce resonable accuracy.
+In an attempt to explore over/under fitting, a random forest algorithm is used to fit two models:  One model uses a relatively full set of input data from the Human Activity Recognition dataset, whereas a second model uses the minimum optimum inputs needed to produce reasonable accuracy.

 #### Data Processing and Exploratory Data Analysis